matthew-brett/lis-quant1a/pages/background_reading.md

 resource.
 It is very clear, well-written, and up to date, but it is not suitable for a beginner in Python.

+The definitive book on the Pandas data library is [Python for data analysis](https://wesmckinney.com/book) by Wes McKinney.
+It is well-written, and a good reference, but you may find you need some background to get the best out of it.

 ## Python programming in general

 You will find many good free online resources for learning Python programming